 Colorado has a thriving economy and comparatively affordable premiums.
 In fact, state car insurance premiums are actually below the national average.
-Colorado's citizens have higher incomes than average and are able to afford insurance, which isn't the case for residents in other ranked states like Oklahoma and Mexico.
+Colorado's citizens have higher incomes than average and are able to afford insurance, which isn't the case for residents in other ranked states like Oklahoma and New Mexico.
 The fact that there are so many uninsured drivers in the state could be linked to the rising rates of hit-and-runs, especially considering that these drivers fear the state's harsh consequences of driving uninsured.
 In 2015, there were 7,744 reported cases of hit-and-runs.
 That translates to about 15 accidents per day.
 Fortunately, Colorado law requires that residents have access to uninsured/underinsured motorist coverage to cover expenses and damages acquired in an accident.

 Uninsured (UM)/Underinsured (UIM) Insurance

 Uninsured or underinsured motorist insurance is intended to cover medical fees and other damages when a driver is hit by someone who does not carry adequate insurance or any insurance at all.